amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 ### 📂 Dataset

 The dataset used is the [MIT-BIH Arrhythmia Database](https://www.physionet.org/content/mitdb/1.0.0/).
-Please download it from the link above.

 ### Personalized Analysis
 To produce results for each person, run: